sgrao001/MyBooks/oot/Observation of Thoughts.md

  The artifacts seem slightly out of focus.
 I say nothing.
 They notice my willingness to accept the scene, imperfect as it is.

- They extoll their noble intentions and proclaim their struggles in building and maintaining these collections of artifacts around them.
+ They extoll their noble intentions and proclaim their struggles in building and maintaining these collections of artifacts.
 They describe the injustice the world mets out to them for their positions around the truth.
 I empathize with their struggle.

 They continue to add more artifacts in ever expanding circles, each outer circle of artifacts gets blurrier than the one inside it.
 I am to believe that the artifacts are clear reflections of their central truth.
 But I see that the connections are getting more tenuous as I look outward.
 They sense  skepticism.

 They offer to clarify and enlighten me.
 They invite me to add my artifacts to their circles.
 They say the  invitation is an expression of their love for me and my best interests.
 I add a few of my high value artifacts, to their scene.

 I am now committed to their story.
 The imperfections in their scene now become mine.
-The blurriness of every artifacts becomes a reflection of my weakness, and not their adaptation of truth.
+The blurriness of every artifact becomes a reflection of my weakness, and not their adaptation of truth.
 My own truth is split up and delegated to the periphery.
 Soon my choice becomes binary - defend their imperfections or explain my inadequacies of understanding or worse - my deceit.
 My truth which was so simple and clear is now barely visible, shrouded in a hazy, blurry mist.
 I am unable to speak my truth.
 I have made my truth subservient to theirs.
 I begin to doubt my truth.
+I am no longer interested in my truth.

 Dissidence on my part, is a confirmation of my intent to cause them harm.
 Disconnection makes me a bad person and invites scorn, while staying in the circle makes me a fool and invites disrespect.
-The best I can do now, is walk away, cut my losses and leave.
-I need my last resources of courage to take my own path forward.
+The best I can do now, is walk.
+Cut my losses and leave.
+I need the last draws of my courage to make my own path forward.
 I need support from people who offer it with love.

 They have gained mastery in maneuvering artifacts around to attract people into their circle.
 People who will toil hard for their cause.
 They know they will eventually loose them, most will burn out, the rest will walk away.
 They will have to keep cultivating conquests.
 There will never be enough.
 More will be needed soon.

 They express surprise and shock, as they see me leave.
 But their pain doesn’t last long.
 They get busy keeping their current conquests on life support.
-There is still more harvesting that is possible.
+There is still more harvesting that is being planned.

 They get busy looking for their next conquest.

+To add to Carl Sagan’s quote from The Demon-Haunted World: “ Once you give a charlatan power over you, you almost never get it back.”; - “if you do get it back, it is corrupted enough, to where you will likely become a perpetrator of that which victimized you”.

+I must leave.
 The air is clear and fresh.
 My path is my own.
 I resolve to stay away from people in circle's.

 <p style="text-align: center; font-style: bold;"> ~***~ </p>
 <div style="break-after: page;"></div><br>